In most cases you do not need to use the oxf:debug processor: you can instead use the

 The Identity processor is one of the simplest processors of Orbeon Forms: it

-simply copies the content of its data
+simply copies the content of its data input to its data

 output.
 While at first this doesn't seem like a very useful feature, it actually can